Maseno-Debate/MasenoLawtomator/README.md

 # 📘 **MasenoLawtomator**

-*A starter collection of VBA macros for Maseno University law students.*
+*A starter collection of VBA macros for Maseno University LLB w IT students.*

 ---

 ## 🎓 **Overview**

-**MasenoLawtomator** is a lightweight legal automation toolkit designed to help **Maseno University LLB students** draft faster and produce cleaner, properly formatted documents.
+**MasenoLawtomator** is a lightweight legal automation toolkit designed to help **Maseno University Law students** draft faster and produce cleaner, properly formatted documents.

 This initial version focuses on **Microsoft Word VBA macros**, allowing students to automate formatting, numbering, citations, and document cleanup.